seek-oss/datadog-custom-metrics/CONTRIBUTING.md

 Hi there, thanks for checking out our repo!

-**skuba-dive** is a minimal runtime that complements **[skuba]**, our toolkit for developing TypeScript backend applications and packages at SEEK.
+**seek-datadog-custom-metrics** defines a common interface for sending Datadog custom metrics from Node.js runtime environments.
-While third-party contributions are certainly welcome, this project is primarily driven by our internal priorities and technology strategy.
+It's a general-purpose package, so third-party contributions are more than welcome.

 SEEKers: this repo is public,
 so don't commit or post anything that isn't ready for the entire world to see.